Artist Statement

 Artist Bio

-Christie Parodayco is a narrative, magic realist painter who works in acrylic and is based in Raleigh, NC.
+Christie Parodayco is a narrative painter who paints in acrylic and is based in Raleigh, NC.

-Parodayco grew up in Wilmington, NC and then moved to Seattle, WA where she completed an associate’s degree in illustration and graphic design from Seattle Central College.
-She then moved to Portland, OR where she graduated with honors from Portland State University.
-Her bachelor’s degree is in Arts & Letters, which combined painting with a minor in writing.
+Parodayco grew up in Wilmington, NC and moved to Seattle, WA where she completed an associate degree in Illustration and Graphic Design from Seattle Central College.
+She then obtained a bachelor’s degree from Portland State University in Arts & Letters, which combined painting with a minor in writing.

 While living in the Pacific Northwest, she participated in group shows including those at A/NT Gallery, the M. Rosetta Hunter Gallery and the Pacific Northwest College of Art Gallery.

-Parodayco moved back to North Carolina and has exhibited in group shows at Sertoma Arts Center, Diamante Arts & Cultural Center and Pullen Arts Center.
+Parodayco moved back to North Carolina and has exhibited in group shows at Sertoma Arts Center, Diamante Arts & Cultural Center, the Lodge Gallery and Pullen Arts Center.